-New innovations in insulation board such as the Celotex CF5000 range, allow the full cavity to be insulated with rigid board.
+New innovations in insulation board such as the Celotex CF5000 range, allow the full cavity to be insulated with a rigid board.
 They are specifically designed with a rebated edge to eliminate the passage of moisture.
 This maximises thermal performance without the requirement to widen the cavity.

 Here's a simple video tutorial on how to cut and install insulation board

 It's all about the planning.
-Have your insulation delivered 2 to 3 days in advance, some manufacturers have longer lead time, so don’t wait until the last week to order.
+Have your insulation delivered 2 to 3 days in advance, some manufacturers have a longer lead time, so don’t wait until the last week to order.
 This will give you a bit of breathing space in case of unforeseen circumstances.
-Similarly, if you need accessories make sure to buy them in advance as well.
+Similarly, if you need accessories to make sure to buy them in advance as well.